 - We liken this initiative to annual celebrations cherished by other leading nations of the world; Thanksgiving for Americans, St Patricks Day for the Irish, Bastille Day for the French and Australia Day for Australians.

-- This is a noble cause, which will contribute to strengthening South Africa as a nation.
+- This is a noble cause, which will contribute to strengthening South Africa as a nation through this act of nation building and social cohesion.

 If you want to read about how you can help the National Braai Day vision to become a reality, click here.
 If you want to read more about the definition of “Chisa Nyama”, click here.